-To reiterate: That is a brief telling of a time in which Nazi soldiers picked up screaming Jewish kids (who were probably upset about losing their homes and/or family) and swinging them hard- by the legs-against a wall until “they never anymore screamed”(& lest you think it false, Number the Stars by Eli Weisel has an equally disturbing eyewitness account of a similar act).
+To reiterate: That is a brief telling of a time in which Nazi soldiers picked up screaming Jewish kids (who were probably upset about losing their homes and/or family) and swinging them hard- by the legs-against a wall until “they never anymore screamed”(& lest you think it false, Night by Eli Weisel has an equally disturbing eyewitness account of a similar act).
 It’s awful, horrific, a punch to the gut.
 My stomach churns and my eyes water just describing it, so I apologise to you reading this, I know it’s morbid.
 But it’s important.

 These abhorrent acts are just the surface, the iceberg’s tip, if you will, of what people are capable of when we dehumanize other people for arbitrary differences.
 The rest of the ice lies far below, going all the way to the ocean floor.